So far we have been talking in very general terms about

 conservative magazine founded by William F. Buckley in

-the 1950s, devoted an issue to opposing Trump.
-Experts
+the 1950s, devoted a cover story to opposing Trump.

-who study polls for a living predicted that Hillary
+Experts who study polls for a living predicted that

-Clinton would win easily.
+Hillary Clinton would win easily.
 But they were wrong.
-On

-November 8, 2016 Donald Trump lost the popular vote but
+On November 8, 2016 Donald Trump lost the popular vote

-won a majority in the electoral college.
-On January 20,
+but won a majority in the electoral college.
+On January

 happened?
 What do you think of the Trump phenomenon?